Summer Treatment Program

 A Typical Day

-ADHD children and adolescents of similar ages are placed in groups of 10 to 12.
+Children and adolescents of similar ages with ADHD are placed in groups of 10 to 12.
 Groups are supervised by five clinical staff members.
 These groups remain together throughout the day so children receive intensive experience in functioning as a group and in making friends.

 Children spend three hours each day in a classroom context to learn to manage their behavior in the school environment.
 Developmental specialists conduct these group sessions.
 Children receive individual, computer-assisted and art instruction.